Anonymizing Machine Learning Models: Introduction

-Many data processing tasks nowadays entail complex analysis, such as machine learning.
+Many data processing tasks nowadays involve machine learning (ML).
 In recent years, several attacks have been developed that are able to infer sensitive information from trained models.
-Examples include \emph{membership inference attacks}, where one can deduce whether a specific individual was part of the training set or not; and \emph{model inversion attacks}, also called \emph{attribute inference attacks}, where certain sensitive features may be inferred about individuals who participated in training a model.
-This has led to the conclusion that machine learning models themselves can be considered personal information \cite{Veale18}, and therefore subject to GDPR and similar laws.
-The recently published study of the European Parliamentary Research Service (EPRS) on the impact of the General Data Protection Regulation (GDPR) on artificial intelligence\footnote{https://www.europarl.europa.eu/RegData/etudes/STUD/2020/641530/EPRS\_STU(2020)641530\_EN.pdf} found that, although AI is not explicitly mentioned in the GPDR, many provisions in the GDPR are relevant to AI.
-The authors assess the issue of re-identification and note that for an item to be linked to a person, it is not necessary that the data subject be identified with absolute certainty; a degree of probability may be sufficient.
-They continue by proposing that this issue can be addressed by ensuring that data is de-identified in ways that make it more difficult to re-identify the data subject.
-They finally conclude that consistent application of data protection principles, when combined with the ability to efficiently use AI technology, can contribute to the success of AI applications.
+Examples include \emph{membership inference attacks}, where one can deduce whether a specific individual was part of the training set or not; and \emph{model inversion attacks} or \emph{attribute inference attacks}, where certain sensitive features may be inferred about individuals who participated in training a model.
+This has led to the conclusion that machine learning models themselves should, in some cases, be considered personal information \cite{Veale18}, \cite{Kazim21}, and therefore subject to GDPR and similar laws.
+The 2020 study of the European Parliamentary Research Service (EPRS) on the impact of GDPR on artificial intelligence\footnote{https://www.europarl.europa.eu/RegData/etudes/STUD/2020/641530/EPRS\_STU(2020)641530\_EN.pdf} found that, although AI is not explicitly mentioned in the GPDR, many provisions in the GDPR are relevant to AI.
+The authors note that for an item to be linked to a person, it is not necessary to identify the data subject with absolute certainty; a degree of probability may be sufficient.
+They propose to address this by ensuring that data is de-identified in ways that make it more difficult to re-identify the data subject.

-It is therefore desirable to be able to anonymize the AI models themselves, i.e., ensure that the personal information of a specific individual that participated in the training set cannot be re-identified.
-Past attempts at training machine learning models on anonymized data have resulted in very poor accuracy \cite{perturbed}, and it is therefore typically not employed in practice.
-This is especially the case for deep learning, which tends to consume large amounts of raw data to be able to produce accurate predictions.
-We show that our proposed approach can preserve an acceptable level of accuracy, making anonymous machine learning a feasible option for many enterprises.